quasenpatirrnia/qlisp/README.md

 ## Introduction

-Qlisp is a language I am currently writing in c to teach programming.
-I am using lex because I can't write parsers.
-I plan to build from there
+QLISP is a bootstrap language to write my next language, SoldierScheme, which is a memorial to my dog.

 ## Why?